-TA = Total Number of Apartments in Development \ AA = Number of Apartments Available For Sale%A = Percent of Apartments in Development For Sale \ ADOM = Average Number of Days on Market per ListingPC = Number of Apartments SOLD and Pending Closing
+TA = Total Number of Apartments in Development \ AA = Number of Apartments Available For Sale

+\ AA = Number of Apartments Available For Sale

+\ ADOM = Average Number of Days on Market per Listing

+PC = Number of Apartments SOLD and Pending Closing

-This information is compiled from RMLS.
-Inc. on February 27, 2009.
-This representation is based in whole or in part on data supplied by the RMLS, line RMLS, line, does not guarantee or is not in any way responsible for its accuracy.
+This information is compiled from RMLS, Inc., on January 29, 2013.
+This representation is based in whole or in part on data supplied by the RMLS, Inc. RMLS, Inc. does not guarantee or is not in any way responsible for its accuracy.
 Data maintained by RMLS may not reflect all real estate activity in the market.

-"This publication is designed to provide accurate and authoritative information in regard to the subject covered.
+&quot;This publication is designed to provide accurate and authoritative information in regard to the subject covered.
 It is distributed with the understanding that the publisher is not engaged in rendering legal, accounting or other professional service.
 If legal advice is required, the services of a competent professional person should be sought." - From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations.